 - Post-Polio Syndrome

 Occurring decades after the initial infection, this syndrome introduces new or worsened symptoms, including progressive muscle or joint weakness, fatigue, muscle wasting, breathing or swallowing problems, and increased sensitivity to cold temperatures.

 Transmission Of Polio

-Polio is transmitted by coughing, sneezing, or coming in contact with an infected person's feces (fecal-oral route).
-It can spread through:
+Polio is transmitted by coughing, sneezing, or contact with an infected person's feces (fecal-oral route).
+It has the potential to spread through:

-- Not washing your hands after using the restroom or changing diapers.
+- Leaving your hands unwashed after using the restroom or changing diapers.

 - Droplets from an infected person's coughing or sneezing.